Safari Overview

 Get up early in the morning for a gratifying activity in Murchison Falls National Park's northern and southern sections.
 You'll be out in the woods for three to four hours, taking in the breathtaking scenery, plants, and other sights.
 The park's northern savannah grassland is home to a variety of animals, birds, and primates, including lions, leopards, warthogs, giraffes, elephants, buffaloes, and more.
 Before returning to the lodge for lunch, come to an arrangement with the camera and binoculars.

 In the afternoon, you'll take a boat ride to the bottom of the Falls, where you'll get a clear view of the thundering falls crashing into the 7-meter-deep valley that leads to the Nile.
-This website is incredible.
 On the boat, keep an eye out for a variety of water birds, as well as a school of hippos, Nile crocodiles, and other animals.
 Dinner, a campfire experience, and an overnight stay at the lodge round out the day.

-Day12: Depart Murchison for Kibale forest NP
+Day12: Bird from Masindi for Kibale forest NP

 Day13: Half day bird watching and Isunga cultural community experience